vatdaell/should-i-click-this/README.md

 #### Other KeyDB instances

 If you have a KeyDB instace setup any other way or have a KeyDB instance located externally.
-You'll need to update the `spring.data.KeyDB.url` variable in application-local.yml to the KeyDB instance url.
+You'll need to update the `spring.data.redis.url` variable in application-local.yml to the KeyDB instance url.

 ## Running the application